 Students who successfully complete HIS3300: Methods in Oral and Public History will have the opportunity to complete an internship at an institution or program engaged in public history.
 As part of this internship, students will develop critical and reflective assessments of their work as it relates to the themes, ideas, and issues dealt with in the methods course.
 Potential sites for internships are diverse and unlimited.
 This could include institutions at the local (Waco History, Heart of Texas Regional History Fair, Historic Waco Foundation, Texas Ranger Hall of Fame, Institute for Oral History, etc.) state (Texas Historical Commission, Texas Holocaust and Genocide Commission, Texas State Historical Association, etc.), or national (National Park Service, Oral History Association, Smithsonian, etc.) level.

-An expanding area of our research mission is collaborating with undergraduate students as they carry out their own oral history research initiatives.
+An important area of our research mission is collaborating with undergraduate students as they carry out their own oral history research initiatives.
 Students work with the staff of the Institute to create, develop, design, process, and analyze an interview project, significantly enriching the undergraduate research experience.
-Two recent student projects are highlighted below:Baylor junior and University Scholar Emily Messimore was awarded a 2018-2019 Undergraduate Research and Scholarly Achievement [URSA] grant for a research project directed by Dr. Stephen Sloan.
+Some examples of undergraduate research projects formed in partnership with the Institute for Oral History are highlighted below:Baylor junior and University Scholar Emily Messimore was awarded a 2018-2019 Undergraduate Research and Scholarly Achievement [URSA] grant for a research project directed by Dr. Stephen Sloan.
 Her project, “In the Shadow of The Mountain: Stories from Soldiers in Tay Nihn,” works to preserve and present the stories of the Vietnam Veterans of Bravo Company 4/23 of the 25th Infantry Division.
 As part of the project, Ms. Messimore also received specialized training in conducting oral history interviews with Vietnam War veterans from Dr. Kelly Crager on a research trip to the Vietnam Center and Archive at Texas Tech University.
 Summer 2018 fieldwork also included an interview research trip to the Mid-Atlantic region where she conducted several oral histories with veterans.
 Ms. Messimore will present her research at The Society for Military History annual conference at The Ohio State University in May 2019.
 Long-term goals for her project include compiling a book of stories for the veterans themselves and a more public audience interested in the American experience in the Vietnam War and making a return trip with Bravo Company veterans to Vietnam.

 Baylor senior and University Scholar Avery C. Lill received a 2015-2016 Undergraduate Research and Scholarly Achievement [URSA] grant for a research project directed by Dr. Stephen Sloan.
 Titled, "Voices of East Austin: Preserving the Stories of East Austin in the Face of Impending Gentrification," this undergraduate research initiative preserves the stories of people in historically underserved, rapidly gentrifying neighborhoods in East Austin.
 The researcher has investigated primary and secondary source materials on the topic of US urban gentrification in general and on the eastern side of the state's capital city in particular.
 Based on the background research, she is conducting oral history interviews with local residents and municipal leaders to document their experiences and their perceptions of the forces of redevelopment in their neighborhoods.
 The study preserves and highlights the cultural identity of the East Austin community and provides greater understanding and context of the character of Austin as a whole.
 Through the stories of its residents, the study will reveal what is at stake as the area is transformed.
 Ms. Lill will present an original paper based on her research at the annual meeting of the Southwestern Social Science Association [SSSA] in Las Vegas, Nevada, in March 2016, and also will develop a short, three- to five-minute, human interest audio documentary suitable for public radio.